foreverfl/vscode/docs/remote/wsl-tutorial.md

 ![set breakpoint](images/wsl-tutorial/set-breakpoint.png)

-Now, press `kb(workbench.action.debug.start)` to run your application.
+Now, press `F5` to run your application.
 You will be asked how to run the application, and since this is a simple file, just choose **Python File**.

 ![select debug configuration](images/wsl-tutorial/select-debug-config.png)

 The app will start, and you'll hit the breakpoint.
 You can inspect variables, create watches, and navigate the call stack.

-Press `kb(workbench.action.debug.stepOver)` to step and you'll see the output of the print statement in the debug console.
+Press `F10` to step and you'll see the output of the print statement in the debug console.

 ![VS Code debug view](images/wsl-tutorial/debug-view.png)